Lucy Stone: Legacy

-Susan B. Anthony, Elizabeth Cady Stanton, Matilda Joslyn Gage and Ida Husted Harper began in 1876 to write the History of Woman Suffrage.
-They planned for one volume but finished four before the death of Anthony in 1906, and two more afterward.
+Susan B. Anthony, Elizabeth Cady Stanton, Matilda Joslyn Gage, and Ida Husted Harper began, in 1876, to write the History of Woman Suffrage.
+They planned to write one volume but finished four before the death of Anthony in 1906, and they completed two more afterward.
 The first three volumes chronicled the beginnings of the women's rights movement, including the years that Stone was active.
 Because of differences between Stone and Stanton that had been highlighted in the schism between NWSA and AWSA, Stone's place in history was marginalized in the work.
 The text was used as the standard scholarly resource on 19th-century U.S. feminism for much of the 20th century, causing Stone's extensive contribution to be overlooked in many histories of women's causes.

-On August 13, 1968, the 150th anniversary of her birth, the U.S. Postal Service honored Stone with a 50¢ postage stamp in the Prominent Americans series.
+On August 13, 1968, the 150th anniversary of her birth, the U.S. Postal Service honored Stone with a 50-cent postage stamp in the Prominent Americans series.
 The image was adapted from a photograph included in Alice Stone Blackwell's biography of Stone.

 In 1986, Stone was inducted into the National Women's Hall of Fame.

 In 1999, a series of six tall marble panels with a bronze bust in each was added to the Massachusetts State House; the busts are of Stone, Florence Luscomb, Mary Kenney O'Sullivan, Josephine St. Pierre Ruffin, Sarah Parker Remond, and Dorothea Dix.
-As well, two quotations from each of those women (including Stone) are etched on their own marble panel, and the wall behind all the panels has wallpaper made of six government documents repeated over and over, with each document being related to a cause of one or more of the women.
+Two quotations from each woman are etched on their marble panel, and the wall behind the panels has wallpaper depicting six government documents related to a cause of one or more of the women.

 In 2000, Amy Ray of the Indigo Girls included a song entitled Lucystoners on her first solo recording, Stag.

 An administration and classroom building on Livingston Campus at Rutgers University in New Jersey is named for Lucy Stone.
-Warren, Massachusetts contains a Lucy Stone Park, along the Quaboag River.
-Anne Whitney's 1893 bust of Lucy Stone is on display in Boston's Faneuil Hall building.
+Warren, Massachusetts, contains a Lucy Stone Park along the Quaboag River.
+Anne Whitney's 1893 bust of Lucy Stone is on display in Boston's Faneuil Hall.

 She is featured on the Boston Women's Heritage Trail.

-On September 19, 2018, the U.S. Secretary of the Navy Ray Mabus announced the name of the fifth ship of a six unit construction contract as USNS Lucy Stone (T-AO 209).
-This ship will be part of the latest John Lewis-class of Fleet Replenishment Oilers named in honor of U.S. civil and human rights heroes currently under construction at General Dynamics NASSCO in San Diego, CA.
+On September 19, 2016, the U.S. Secretary of the Navy Ray Mabus announced the name of the fifth ship of a six-unit construction contract as USNS Lucy Stone (T-AO 209).
+This ship is part of the John Lewis class of fleet replenishment oilers, each named in honor of a U.S. civil and human rights activist, currently under construction at General Dynamics NASSCO in San Diego, California.